-When the breakback operates, stop the tractor's forward movement immediately and reposition the head, maybe lift over an obstacle, before resetting the breakback position.
+When the breakback operates, stop the tractor's forward movement immediately and reposition the head, maybe lift over an obstacle before resetting the breakback position.

-The slew cylinder is also equipped with check valves to ensure that the booms are held securely in the transport position.
-Do not remove the relief cartridge, or reduce its setting, as this would allow oil to bypass the checks.
+For 400 models do not remove the relief cartridge, or reduce its setting, as this would allow oil to bypass to tank.
 Increasing this relief valve pressure without being authorised to do so by Shelbourne Reynolds will invalidate warranty as the machine components may see excessive forces which may result in component failure.